dropecho/storygen/README.md

   origin = ["#char_name:name# went to the store.
 There #char_name# did some stuff.
 Later #char_name# saw #name# at the bowling alley."]
 };

-should output somethign like:
-sally went to the store.
+// => "sally went to the store.
 There sally did some stuff.
-Later sally saw bob at the bowling alley.
+Later sally saw bob at the bowling alley."
+// OR
+// => "bob went to the store.
+There bob did some stuff.
+Later bob saw sally at the bowling alley."

 ```

 ### Silent Symbols

-If you want to just "setup" something in memory to use later, you can wrap
+If you want to prepare a Grammar in memory for later use, you can wrap
 the token with [].

 ```